NikolaiT/IP-Address-API/README.md

 This repository contains three databases:

-+ Geolocation Database - Contains millions of rows that associate geolocation intelligence with IPv4 and IPv6 networks
++ Geolocation Database - free - Contains millions of rows that associate geolocation intelligence with IPv4 and IPv6 networks
-+ ASN Database - This database includes rich meta data for all active ASN's of the Internet (Around 85.000 active ASN's)
++ ASN Database - sample only - This database includes rich meta data for all active ASN's of the Internet (Around 85.000 active ASN's).
+You can get the [full database here](https://ipapi.is/).
-+ Hosting IP Ranges Database - Contains IP addresses that belong to hosting providers or cloud services such as Amazon AWS or Microsoft Azure.
++ Hosting IP Ranges Database - sample only - Contains IP addresses that belong to hosting providers or cloud services such as Amazon AWS or Microsoft Azure.
 Contains very small and niche hosting providers.
+You can get the [full database here](https://ipapi.is/).

 ## Geolocation Database